 But does the same dynamic apply to alcohol?
 I don’t think it does.

 Alcohol however is completely different.
-Things don’t have to have gone badly wrong in order to start drinking, and to keep drinking on a regular basis.
-On the contrary, drinking is the norm and the opposite is often the case; when things are all going well we drink quite merrily, it’s usually only when the wheels start coming off when people look to quit.
+Things don’t have to have gone badly wrong in order to start drinking and to keep drinking on a regular basis.
+On the contrary, drinking is the norm and the opposite is often the case; when things are all going well we drink quite merrily, it’s usually only when the wheels start coming off that people look to quit.

-Let me put it another way, if I went to a dinner party, and I took out a battered leather case, removed a syringe and started injecting myself with heroin, there would be furore.
+Let me put it another way if I went to a dinner party, and I took out a battered leather case, removed a syringe and started injecting myself with heroin, there would be furor.
 But if I wanted to go and drink some alcohol, no one would bat an eyelid.
-In fact I generally come under abuse because I don’t want to drink.
-‘But surely you can have one’, ‘leave the car and get a cab’, ‘you mean you don’t drink at all?!?!’ and all the other comments that we who don’t drink have to face on a regular basis.
+In fact, I generally come under abuse because I don’t want to drink.
+‘But surely you can have one, ‘leave the car and get a cab’, ‘you mean you don’t drink at all?!?!’ and all the other comments that we who don’t drink have to face on a regular basis.

 Alcohol is a sedative; it’s a chemical depressant, which means it decreases or inhibits nerve activity.
 In other words, it calms things down.
 This isn’t really the problem, the problem is that the human brain is reactive and it works by way of a delicate chemical balance that it is always striving to maintain.
 So when we take alcohol which is a sedative, our brain tries to counter it.
 It does this in several intricate and not fully understood ways, but what it amounts to is that it becomes hypersensitive so it can work under the sedating effects of the alcohol.
 When this alcohol wears off, this hypersensitivity remains for a period.
 In minor cases (say, a small glass of wine) this will manifest itself as a slight, almost imperceptible feeling of unease, feeling slightly uptight, and maybe slightly less restful sleep than usual.

-Take a bit more, say a bottle or two of wine, and that post drinking oversensitivity gets worse.
+Take a bit more, say a bottle or two of wine, and that post-drinking oversensitivity gets worse.
 After all, the more you drink, the more your brain has to recalibrate, and the worse you feel after.
-After a bottle or two it’s no longer a slight, almost imperceptible feeling.
+After a bottle or two, it’s no longer a slight, almost imperceptible feeling.
 It’s a very definite feeling of anxiety, of feeling uptight, of feeling out of sorts and unable to sleep (which is why so many drinkers wake up in the middle of the night unable to sleep).
 It’s what is colloquially known as ‘hangxiety’, that unpleasant feeling or worry you get the day after drinking.
-In fact let’s call a spade a spade.
+In fact, let’s call a spade a spade.
 This unpleasant feeling is alcohol withdrawal.
-After all it’s an unpleasant feeling that’s caused by a chemical imbalance in the brain, that is itself caused by the original does of the drug.
+After all, it’s an unpleasant feeling that’s caused by a chemical imbalance in the brain, that is itself caused by the original dose of the drug.